Best Spots for Beginner Rock Climbing in Tahoe

 The bolting is generally well done, and with a ton of routes packed into a small area, the density of climbing at The Chief makes it a great place to cram in a lot of climbs.
 It's also a nice change of pace from the old-school granite trad climbing of Donner Summit!

-Intro to Outdoor Rock Climbing and gym to crag in Tahoe
+Intro to Outdoor Rock Climbing in Tahoe and gym to crag course

 Learning to rock climb outdoors at Donner Summit near Truckee, CA.

-Best Spot for Beginner Multi Pitch Rock Climbers
+Best Beginner Multi Pitch Rock Climbing Near Tahoe

 Lover’s Leap